 Rally Manager, Russel Blood added: "We understand that the Inquest process under English law differs from Fatal Accident Inquiries under Scots Law, so to take this decision without wider consultation, is not what should be expected from a sport's UK national governing body.
 This outcome has thoroughly demoralised the whole team behind the running of this major motor sports event."

 Over the past two years, the organising team behind this rally has been greatly encouraged by the ongoing support of Scottish Borders Council, local Police, Berwickshire's MP and MSP plus the continuing huge and enthusiastic support of local residents and businesses, land owners and farmers.

 Given this decision, a tradition of motor sports events in Berwickshire, which launched the careers of Jim Clark and Sir Jackie Stewart, Andrew Cowan and Louise Aitken Walker MBE and which stretch back to motor racing just after the second World War at Charterhall and Winfield, is at risk of coming to an end.

 It is the rally organising team's fervent hope that rallying can return to the Berwickshire roads in 2018 to continue a sporting tradition which the Jim Clark Rally instigated in 1970 to commemorate the achievements of borders farmer, rally driver and world champion racing driver, Jim Clark.

-Note: The Jim Clark Memorial Rally was an annual event which since 1997 had run a motor rally on sections of Closed Public Road within the boundary of Berwickshire.
+Note: The Jim Clark Memorial Rally was an annual event which since 1997 had run a motor sports rally on sections of Closed Public Road within the boundary of Berwickshire.
 The event injected in excess of £3.5m into the local economy over the three days of its duration each year.
-Organised and run by MSA licensed officials and experienced volunteers, the event enjoys huge support amongst the local business, tourism and agricultural communities and the Borders people.
+Organised and run by trained and experienced volunteer officials, the event enjoyed huge support amongst the local business, tourism and agricultural communities and the Borders people.

-Issued on Wednesday 23rd November, on behalf of the organising team by:
+Issued 10th January 2017, on behalf of the organising team